 Progressive is one of the big 3 auto insurers in Florida.
-I’m going to share what I’ve learned after settling many cases with Progressive.
+I’m going to share what I’ve learned from settling many cases with Progressive.

 I’ve also sued a driver insured with Progressive.

-In Florida, most of Progressive’s bodily injury liability (BIL) insurance limits are in the amount of $10,000 per person/$20,000 per accident.
+As you’ll see in a moment, my most common settlement amount with Progressive has been $10,000.
+This is because, in Florida, most of Progressive’s auto policies have bodily injury liability (BIL) insurance limits of $10,000 per person/$20,000 per accident.

 There are other instances where BIL insurance is required.